Samsung/tizen-docs/docs/application/native/guides/text-input/autofill.md

    }
    ```

-4. When you no longer need the autofill library, destroy the autofill handle using the `autofill_destroy()` function:
+4. Incase, the Autofill library is not needed in your application, you must destroy the autofill handle using the
+`autofill_destroy()` function:

    ```c
    void